A person is shot and critically wounded at a Lil Baby concert in Memphis

 Lil Baby was rushed off the stage when shots were fired inside the venue, WREG-TV reported.

+“I heard a pop,” Clarissa Johnson, who attended the concert, told WREG.
+“I’m not sure what happened but I had a suite, so I told all my crew, ‘get down.’
+So we evacuated.
+Once we evacuated, did a head count.
+I’m still not sure what happened.”

-A representative for the rapper did not immediately respond to a request for more information from The Associated Press.
+A representative for the rapper did not immediately respond to a request from The Associated Press for more information.